Lincoln Road upgrade Lincoln Road upgrade

-Other improvements include advanced stop boxes (green cyclist-only stopping areas) at signalised intersections, raised speed tables (a long speed hump with a flat section in the middle) to reduce vehicle speeds at the entrance to side roads and slip lanes, and connections with existing cycle facilities on side roads.
+Other improvements include advanced stop boxes (green cyclist-only stopping areas) at signalised intersections, raised speed tables (a wide speed hump with a flat section on top) to reduce vehicle speeds at the entrance to side roads and slip lanes, and connections with existing cycle facilities on side roads.

 Solid median to improve safety

 Another key feature is the introduction of solid planted median to replace the existing painted median.

 During the scheme design stage, a number of options were assessed with varying lengths of solid median and flush median (painted white diagonal lines) along the centre of the roadway.

 Analysis of crash data indicated a high number of crashes were the result of vehicles trying to turn right into and out of access ways and driveways with the current 4-lane road layout.

 While the solid median will restrict right-hand movements from the centre of the road in some locations, with a 6-lane road (3 traffic lanes in each direction), the solid median will significantly improve safety for both motorists and pedestrians by preventing these types of crashes.

 Access will still be possible using existing routes and new U-turn facilities at some intersections.

 The wider road will capture more stormwater during rain than the existing road and we will implement stormwater treatments to minimise surface flooding.

 Water will be captured by a kerb and channel and then conveyed into catch pits and stormwater network pipes.
 All stormwater will be treated to current Auckland Council standards.
 It may also be possible to capture water and control its discharge by the use of stormwater retention ponds along the route.